 Industrial production in Israel advanced 8.5 percent year-on-year in November of 2020, decelerating from a 15.1 percent jump in the previous month.
 Output grew at a slower pace for both mining & quarrying (51.6 percent vs 55.8 percent in October) and manufacturing (3.5 percent vs 9 percent in October), namely the production of machinery & transport equipment (6.5 percent vs 18.6 percent) and computers, electronic and optical products (13.9 percent vs 22.2 percent).
 On a seasonally adjusted monthly basis, industrial production increased 1.2 percent, after a downwardly revised 0.4 percent drop in the previous month. source: Central Bureau of Statistics, Israel

-Industrial Production in Israel averaged 5.62 percent from 1960 until 2020, reaching an all time high of 62.70 percent in June of 1968 and a record low of -29.20 percent in June of 1967.
+Industrial Production in Israel averaged 5.65 percent from 1960 until 2020, reaching an all time high of 62.70 percent in June of 1968 and a record low of -29.20 percent in June of 1967.
 This page provides the latest reported value for - Israel Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Israel Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Israel Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

 Industrial Production in Israel is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Industrial Production in Israel to stand at 4.50 in 12 months time.
-In the long-term, the Israel Industrial Production is projected to trend around 4.50 percent in 2021, according to our econometric models.
+In the long-term, the Israel Industrial Production is projected to trend around 4.50 percent in 2022, according to our econometric models.